 The European rail network played a crucial role in the implementation of the "Final Solution."
-Jews from Germany and German-occupied Europe were deported by rail to the killing centers in occupied Poland.
+Jews from Germany and German-occupied Europe were deported by rail to the killing centers in German-occupied Poland.
 The Germans attempted to disguise their deadly intentions, referring to these deportations as "resettlement to the east."
-The victims were told they were being taken to labor camps, but in reality, from 1942, deportation for most Jews meant transit to extermination camps.
+The victims were told they were being taken to labor camps, but in reality, from 1942, deportation for most Jews meant transit to killing centers.

 Deportations on this scale required the coordination of numerous German government ministries and state organizations, including the Reich Security Main Office (RSHA), the Transport Ministry, and the Foreign Office.
 The RSHA coordinated and directed the deportations; the Transport Ministry organized train schedules; and the Foreign Office negotiated with German-allied states about handing over their Jews.

 The Germans used both freight and passenger cars for the deportations.
 They did not provide the deportees with food or water, even when the transports had to wait days on railroad spurs for other trains to pass.
 The people deported in sealed freight cars suffered from intense heat in summer, freezing temperatures in winter, and the stench of urine and excrement.
 Aside from a bucket, there were no provisions for sanitary requirements.
 Without food or water, many deportees died before the trains reached their destinations.
 Armed guards shot anyone trying to escape.
 Between the fall of 1941 and the fall of 1944, millions of people were transported by rail to the killing centers and other killing sites in German-occupied Poland and the occupied Soviet Union.

 DIMENSIONS OF THE RAILWAY CAR ON DISPLAY AT THE UNITED STATES HOLOCAUST MEMORIAL MUSEUM